MuhammadOmaryassir/Todo-App/README.md

 # Todo App
 - ToDo.
 This application allows users to keep track of tasks.
 These tasks include a description.

-> This app build by using to separated Projects and Connect to each others using Rest-API's
+> This app build by using two separated Projects and Connect to each others using Rest-API's
 -------------------------------------------------------
 ## Backend :
 - This app build using NodeJS, Express and PostgressDB